tomatminceddata/FabricMonitoring/README.md

 "theLakehouse": "theLakehouse",
 "deltaTablePrefix": "fabricmonitoring_"
 ```
+## Import the notebooks

+Import the notebooks into the workspace you want to use for this solution.
+Assign the lakehouse you want to use as the default.

+## Create the folder structure

+Create the folder structure you configured in the configuration file.
+## Run the notebooks
+Start with
+1 FabricMonitoring_TenantSettings_GetData
+2 FabricMonitoring_TenantSettings_TransformData
+3 FabricMonitoring_TenantSettings_RefreshSemanticModel (this step is only necessary, if you created custom semantic model)
 # Some additional notes
 This is the link to a presentation at the Global Power Platform Bootcamp Hamburg.
 This presentation contains definitions of the risk types: https://github.com/tomatminceddata/TomsPublicSpeaking/blob/main/20240224%20-%20GPPBCHH%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings/20240224%20-%20GPPBC%20-%20Tom%20Martens%20-%20Microsoft%20Fabric%20Tenant%20Settings%20-%2020240224.pptx